Boomrock/tanderwindex/replit.md

   - Added automatic chat creation between customer and contractor when bid is submitted
   - Updated API endpoint security with authentication requirements for bid access
   - Modified frontend to handle new privacy restrictions with appropriate user messaging
-- June 22, 2025.
-Platform rebranding and header optimization:
-  - Changed platform name from "СтройТендер" to "Windex-строй"
-  - Cleaned up header navigation by removing unused menu items
-  - Streamlined dropdown menus to show only essential functions
-  - Updated page titles and meta descriptions to reflect new branding

 ## User Preferences